pjambet/blog/content/posts/go-tcp-server.md

 summary: "A concurrent TCP server in Go responding to Redis-like GET & SET commands."
 ---

-## An arbirary definition of "concurrent TCP server"
+## An arbitrary definition of "concurrent TCP server"

 By the end of this post we will have a concurrent TCP server written in Go, but before doing so, let's first define exactly what we're _actually_ trying to achieve.

 The TCP server piece is not ambiguous, the server will be reachable over TCP, cool, but the concurrent part is a bit more subjective.

-In this article we'll define "concurrent server" as a server that can accept connections from multiple clients and respond to them regardless of the order in which they connect and send requests.
-For instance, client C1 connects, client C2 connects, C2 can send a request and get a response no matter what C1 is doing, whether staying idle, disconnecting or sending requests.
+In this article we'll define "concurrent server" as a server that can accept connections from multiple clients and responds to them regardless of the order in which they connect and send requests.
+For instance, client C1 connects, client C2 connects, C2 can send a request and get a response no matter what C1 is doing, whether staying idle, disconnecting or sending requests as well.

 {{% note %}}
 I've never written Go code professionally, most of what you're seeing here is a lot of trial and error combined with finding code on the Internet.